-Services not covered by Not covered under Covered only under specific Medicare Services considered not reasonable and necessary, according to the standards of Original Medicare any condition √ conditions Experimental medical and surgical procedures, equipment and medications.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare ✓ Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
 May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Private room in a hospital.
-Covered only when medically necessary.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Full-time nursing care in your home. ✓ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. ✓
+Private room in a hospital. ✓ Covered only when medically necessary.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Full-time nursing care in your home. ✓ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. √

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Fees charged for care by your immediate relatives or members of your household. √ Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
-Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical Routine dental care, such as appearance. ✓ cleanings, fillings or dentures.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Fees charged for care by your immediate relatives or members of your household. ✓ Cosmetic surgery or procedures ✓ Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
+Routine dental care, such as ✓ cleanings, fillings or dentures.
 See Chapter 4, Section 2.2 for Optional Supplemental Dental coverage.
 Non-routine dental care. ✓ Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Dental care to treat conditions such as a dental abscess, dental pain, and cavities.
+Dental care to treat conditions such as a dental abscess, ✓ dental pain, and cavities.
 See Chapter 4, Section 2.2 for Optional Supplemental Dental coverage.
+Routine chiropractic care ✓ Manual manipulation of the spine to correct a subluxation is covered.